 1. Make Dishes Ahead

-The most challenging part of hosting brunch is the limited time – who wants to wake up at 7am (on the weekend!) to prep for guests?
-We say pick dishes you can make the night before – little breakfast egg muffins or a baked French toast casserole are good options.
+The most challenging part of hosting brunch is the limited time—who wants to wake up at 7am (on the weekend!) to prep for guests?
+We say pick dishes you can make the night before—little breakfast egg muffins or a baked French toast casserole are good options.
 Try Smitten Kitchen’s Boozy Baked French Toast.
 It’s assembled the night before and stays covered in the fridge until 30 minutes before your guests arrive.
 This way, the bread soaks up all that milky, custardy goodness.
 Or you can make a big batch of overnight oats, with all the fixings, the evening before.

 2. Make Drinks Ahead, Too